KalebKE/ME7Tuner/README.md

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2019/02/Screen-Shot-2019-02-17-at-1.36.38-PM.png "Primary Fueling (KRKTE)")

-When you are satisfied with KRKTE, you will need to get your MAF scale your MAF to your injectors.
+When you are satisfied with KRKTE, you will need to get your MAF scaled to the fuel injectors.

 # (MLHFM) MAF Scaling